-- 619. Research Methods (5).
-CORE COURSE.
+619. Research Methods (5).
+Core course.

 This course is about investigative techniques of applied research with special emphasis on principles and practices of design and data analysis.
-Offered Fall and Spring Quarters. - 620.
-Theories and Systems of Psychology (5).
-CORE COURSE SELECTION.
+Offered Fall and Spring quarters.

+620. Theories and Systems of Psychology (5).
+Core course selection.
 (Either PG 620 or PG 650 will be taken.)

 A study of historical developments leading to various systematic foundations in contemporary psychology.
-Offered Winter Quarter. - 621.
-Community Psychology (5).
+Offered Winter Quarter.

+621. Community Psychology (5).
 Pr., Graduate standing.

 Introducing the general area of community psychology.
 Theory and practice are described with emphasis on community service, agencies, and resources.
-Offered Spring Quarter. - 622.
-Advanced Experimental Analysis of Behavior (6).
+Offered Spring Quarter.

+622. Advanced Experimental Analysis of Behavior (6).
 Lec.
 4, Lab 4, Pr., 10 hours of undergraduate behavior modification or behavior analysis courses.

-Advanced study of the experimental analysis of behavior to include an in-depth review of the current theoretical models of the quantitative law of effect, reinforcement, reinforcement schedules, escape and avoidance, stimulus control, conditioned reinforcement, social behavior, and verbal behavior.
+Advanced study of the experimental analysis of behavior, including an in-depth review of the current theoretical models of the quantitative law of effect, reinforcement, reinforcement schedules, escape and avoidance, stimulus control, conditioned reinforcement, social behavior, and verbal behavior.
 Students are required to participate in laboratory sessions which use an experimental animal to explore the basic phenomena covered in class.
-Offered Fall and Spring Quarters.
+Offered Fall and Spring quarters.

 623. Advanced Behavior Pathology (5).
-Pr., PG 611 or 10 hours of graduate psychology credit.
+Pr., Graduate standing.